IABTechLab/uid2docs/docs/guides/integration-prebid.md

 });
 ```

-## Checking the integration
+## Checking the Integration

-Check that the UID2 module has successfully generated a UID2 token by calling `pbjs.getUserIds().uid2`.
+To check that the UID2 module has successfully generated a UID2 token, call `pbjs.getUserIds().uid2`.
 If a value is returned, a token has been successfully generated.

-If there are problems with the integration:
+If there are problems with the integration, here are some steps you can take:

 - Check the browser console logs.
-- Check that you are using the correct **subscription ID** and **public key**.
+- Check that you're using the correct **subscription ID** and **public key**.
 - Check that the domain name of the site was provided to UID2 during account setup.
-- Use the browser developer tools to inspect the API call(s) to the UID2 service.
+- Use the browser developer tools to inspect the API calls to the UID2 service.

-For further help, refer to Prebid's documentation on [Troubleshooting Prebid.js](https://docs.prebid.org/troubleshooting/troubleshooting-guide.html) and [Debugging Prebid.js](https://docs.prebid.org/debugging/debugging.html).
+For additional help, refer to Prebid's documentation on [Troubleshooting Prebid.js](https://docs.prebid.org/troubleshooting/troubleshooting-guide.html) and [Debugging Prebid.js](https://docs.prebid.org/debugging/debugging.html).

-## Optional: Reduce latency by setting the API base URL
+## Optional: Reduce Latency by Setting the API Base URL

-By default, the UID2 module will make API calls to a UID2 server in the USA.
-Publishers should take into account where their users are based and consider choosing a server closer to their users in order to reduce latency.
+By default, the UID2 module makes API calls to a UID2 server in the USA.
+Depending on where your users are based, you might consider choosing a server closer to your users in order to reduce latency.

-Publishers can choose a different UID2 server by setting the optional `params.uid2ApiBase` parameter when configuring the UID2 module:
+To specify a different UID2 server when you're configuring the UID2 module, set the optional `params.uid2ApiBase` parameter, as shown in the following example:

 ```js
 pbjs.setConfig({